CVector-Energy/cvec-python/README.md

 from datetime import datetime
 ```

 Construct the CVec client.
-The host, tenant, and api_key can be given through parameters to the constructor or from the environment variables CVEC_HOST, CVEC_TENANT, and CVEC_API_KEY:
+The host, tenant, and api_key can be given through parameters to the constructor or from the environment variables CVEC_HOST, and CVEC_API_KEY:

 ```
 cvec = cvec.CVec()